-This category has attracted low levels of coverage after the bid period relative to 1996.
-However, discussions on public leadership in the city and the role of key personalities and celebrities tend to be directly linked to ECoC 2008 debate and with positive undertones (the public leadership debate, however, also attracts similar levels of negative coverage).
-From these trends, we may conclude that coverage on leadership and management is likely to develop and grow over the coming years, although it is likely that it will retain a low profile within UK national press debates in contrast to city-based press discussions.
+This thematic category has attracted lower levels of coverage after the bid period than in 1996.
+However, discussions on public leadership in the city and the role of key personalities and celebrities tend to be directly linked to the ECoC 2008 debate with positive undertones - although the public leadership debate also attracts similar levels of negative coverage.
+From these trends, we may conclude that coverage on leadership and management is likely to develop and grow over the coming years, although it is likely that it retains a low profile within UK national press debates in contrast to city-based media outlets.

-It is interesting to note that discussion on Liverpool public funding occurred more frequently in 1996 than it has in subsequent time periods.
-In 2003, the national debate was dominated by stories about council tax, European funds for deprived areas in Liverpool and 4 other large cities around the UK, and NHS cuts.
-None of these stories reflect any link to ECoC 2008 and they are predominantly of a negative nature (61%).
-In contrast, references to private funding, although lower - and practically non-existent in our analysis of 2003 - present Liverpool in a positive light (71.3%).
+It is interesting to note that discussion on Liverpool public funding was considerably more frequent in 1996 than in subsequent periods.
+In 2003, the national debate was dominated by stories about council tax, European funds for deprived areas in Liverpool and other four large cities around the UK, and NHS cuts.
+None of these stories reflect any link to the ECoC 2008 and they are predominantly of a negative nature (61%).
+In contrast, references to private funding, though lower - and practically inexistent in our analysis of 2003 - present Liverpool in a positive light (71.3%).

-5.2.7.
-Physical/Environmental Debate
+4.2.7.
+Physical / environmental debate

-In the time periods analysed, this is the category which generally received the lowest levels of coverage at a national level, although generic references to infrastructural developments grew rapidly in 2005.
-Within our sample, we have not identified stories directly linking the city's physical development to ECoC 2008.
-However, the overwhelming majority of these stories place Liverpool at the centre of the article, contrasting with most of the other sub-themes which tend to discuss the city in the context of other places or merely 'in passing'.
+In the periods analysed, this is the category receiving lower levels of coverage at a national level, although generic references to infrastructural developments are rapidly growing in 2005.
+Within our sample, we have not identified stories directly linking the city's physical development to the ECoC 2008.
+However, the overwhelming majority of these stories place Liverpool at the centre of the article, contrasting with the majority of other sub-themes which tend to discuss the city in the context of other places or just in passing.

-Figure 10: Coverage counts of 'physical' sub-themes per year and distribution of attitudes (%)
+Figure 10 - Coverage counts of 'physical' sub-themes per year and distribution of attitudes (%)

-Most of the general infrastructure coverage is centred on housing developments and the effects of demolitions, and is presented with similar levels of positive and negative coverage.
+Most of the general infrastructure coverage is centred on housing developments and the effects of demolitions and is presented with similar levels of positive and negative coverage.
 In 2005, coverage is particularly dominated by the John Prescott 'bulldozers' story and its effect on the North West, as reflected by the following quotes.
-This story is presented in unequivocal negative tones by the national press (in future reporting, we will complement these stories with the opinions of local residents):
+This is story is presented in unequivocal negative tones by the national media.
+In future reporting, we will complement these stories with the opinions of local residents: